 An ETF will use the funds collected from investors and will invest in commodities.
 Those investments come in two flavours; physical and synthetic.

-‘Physical’ commodity ETFs will simply buy the commodity and hold it (or pay a trusted service to do so).
+As we explain in our guide on how to invest in gold; ‘Physical’ commodity ETFs will simply buy the commodity and hold it (or pay a trusted service to do so).
 The most famous physical ETF is the SPDR Gold Shares ETF (ticker: GLD) which manages approximately $30bn of gold bullion.
 It holds these as gold bars in London and other locations.

 ETFs work using complicated processes to ensure their fund value remains consistent with the underlying holding of a commodity.
 This concerns some investors who only invest in opportunities that they understand.